GameStop mulls stock sale after Reddit fans send shares soaring

 "Since January 2021, we have been evaluating whether to increase the size of the ATM program and whether to potentially sell shares of our Class A Common Stock under the increased ATM Program during the course of fiscal 2021, primarily to fund the acceleration of our future transformation initiatives and general working capital needs," GameStop said in a regulatory filing.

-Top shareholder Ryan Cohen, the billionaire co-founder of online pet supplies retailer Chewy, is trying to transition the company into an ecommerce business that can take on big-box retailers such as Target and Walmart, as well as technology firms such as Microsoft Corp and Sony Corp.
+Top shareholder Ryan Cohen, the billionaire co-founder of online pet supplies retailer Chewy, is trying to transition the company into an e-commerce business that can take on big-box retailers such as Target and Walmart, as well as technology firms such as Microsoft and Sony.

 He faces an uphill battle as more consumers move to downloading games digitally or streaming through services such as Google Stadia.